arthev/spiclum/README.md

 # SPICLUM

 System Prevalence In Common Lisp Using MOP, pronounced however spiculum's pronounced.
 In case you'd like to disregard the collective wisdom of roughly sixty years of database usage, and instead keep an object store in memory, serialize to and from text files, and rely on as much automagic as possible.
+Might be SPICLUM's less of a prevalence system and more of a persistent object store, given that transactions are implicit rather than explicit.

 ## Example